aloychow/payranked/README.md

 1. **Full Transparency**: Transparency in the workplace helps to align employees expectations, ensuring that every individual is fairly compensated.
 It also leads to happier and healthier employees.
 Stop pay discrimination now!
 2. **Cohesive Evaluation**: Jobs are not only about money.
 We use various metrics to evaluate jobs and companies - comprising not only extrinsic metrics like compensation, but intrinsic ones like work-life balance and culture.
 3. **Complete Anonymity**: All your company-related information is encrypted and untraceable - not even by us!
 Share your experiences at your company with other people without worrying at all.

-> "Prime Supermarket has been facing increasing competition from both direct and indirect competitors. " ‍
+‍
 ## Key Pages: